johnny-eee/online/_pages/cv.md

 ======
 * Ph.D in Electrical & Electronic Engineering, The University of Hong Kong, 2020~2024 (expected)
 * M.S. in Engineering Physics, Tsinghua University, 2017~2019
-* B.S. in Energy & Power Engineering, Huazhong University of Science and Technologu, 2013~2017
+* B.S. in Energy & Power Engineering, Huazhong University of Science and Technology, 2013~2017

 Work experience